HannesOberreiter/btree_info/content/en/data-privacy.md

 Right to forget, when there is no successful login for 4 years on the user account the data will be automatically deleted from the system (database and file server).
 User accounts that never have been activated after registration will be deleted after one week.

 As part of login and use of the forum of the application, the IP address and the time of the respective user action will be saved.
-It is based on our legitimate interests, as well as the user’s protection againts misuse and other unauthorized use.
+It is based on our legitimate interests, as well as the user’s protection against misuse and other unauthorized use.
 A transfer of these data to third parties does not take place, unless it is necessary for the prosecution of our claims or there is legal obligation in accordance with art.
 6 sec.
 1 lit. c GDPR.

 ## External Services